elkebir-group/Pharming/README.md

 ## Input
 Pharming requires two input files:
-1. alternate and total read counts for each SNV
+1. alternate and total read counts for each SNV --- see [example/read_counts.tsv](example/read_counts.tsv) for an example.
+Note the names of the columns are not important but the order of the columns must match the example.
-2. allele-specific copy number profiles
+2. allele-specific copy number profiles  --- see [example/copy_numbers.csv](example/copy_numbers.csv) for an example.
+Note the names of the columns are not important but the order of the columns must match the example.

 ## Output
 Pharming has two main outputs: